 Execute multiple Batch Action Lists

-By the way, we can not carry out only one Action List at the same time.
+By the way, Faster Files is not limited to carry out only one Action List at the same time.
 If we want to execute multiple Action Lists after each other, we can just pass them as multiple parameters to FasterFiles - for example like that:

 This example first executes all actions that are stored in "actionlist1.ffal" and after that all actions from file "actionlist2.ffal".